0x80085/elixir-fedi-bot/README.md

 - [x] post page improve ui
 - [ ] post stats
 - [ ] Better post fail feedback on image topo big or other
+- [ ] also filter out the ones that are already posted before uploading img etc

 ## Deploy